Derrick-Mulati/Twitter-Wordmap/README.md

-Creating a basic twitter wordmap just for fun and learning
+A basic twitter wordmap just for fun and learning